-If you have a young child then you need a kids bento box!
+If you have a young child you will likely be submerged in the ever changing world of the school lunch box.
+It’s something you have to pack daily and you want to add a little flare.
+Then you need a kids bento box!
 It’s a must!
 Check out my tried and tested list of the best bento boxes for kids.
 Not sure what bento lunchboxes area?
 They are a compartment lunch box that allows you to separate your food choices.
 My favorite bento boxes for kids include the Yumbox Panino, the Planetbox Rover, Yumbox Mini, Thermos Thermal containers and the easy lunchboxes too.

 Bento Boxes For Kids

-If you have a preschooler or are even looking for the best bento box for your toddlers, I highly suggest you make a good set of purchases now while your children are young.
+If you have a preschooler or are even looking for a school lunch box for your toddlers, I highly suggest you make a good set of these best bento box purchases now while your children are young.
 You will be using each of these items for the next few years.
 Each lunchbox featured in this post is durable.
 They last years.
 They are high quality and they really add oomph to your child’s lunch time!

 I have created a YouTube video here for you that gives you a more hands on look at the lunches.
 I also do a bit more talking to discuss pro’s, con’s and more about the snack containers we use: